samkennerly/pydiner/README.md

 # Run automated tests without mounting any folders
 ./kitchen runit monty python -m test

-# Show which files were baked into the `pydiner:latest` image.
+# Show which files were baked into the `pydiner:monty` image
-./kitchen runit latest tree
+./kitchen runit monty tree

 # Delete the image, its containers, and any leftovers
 ./kitchen eightysix monty